-Immediate and Ongoing Assistance following an Incident of Sexual Misconduct experienced sexual misconduct or are affected by allegations of sexual misconduct.
+Immediate and Ongoing Assistance following an Incident of Sexual Misconduct

+Dunwoody will support any person adversely impacted by sexual misconduct.
+Both Dunwoody and the Minneapolis community provide a variety of resources to assist and support individuals who have experienced sexual misconduct or are affected by allegations of sexual misconduct.
 These resources, both immediate and ongoing, are available to all persons irrespective of their decision to report to the College or to law enforcement.
 Contact information for on- and off-campus resources (including confidential resources) who can provide an immediate response in a crisis situation, including assisting with obtaining needed resources and explaining reporting options, is listed in the Resources section at the end of this policy and on the College's website.
 Emergency numbers and information about health care options are also listed in the Resources section at the end of this policy and on the College's website.